Counseling Professional Women in Kalamazoo

 What Counseling Professional Women Looks Like

 When we, especially as women, don’t ask for something, we don’t get it.
 So, reach out!
 If you’re struggling to get along with co-workers, battling that B-word that others tend to use to describe assertive and driven women, or want to be more empowered at work, it’s okay to reach out and learn how to better use your strengths.
 Given that, “Empowered women empower women”, I enjoy counseling professional women as almost a business-coach of sorts.
-In addition to owning my own therapy office in Kalamazoo, I own a consulting business for other professionals that helps me to help others find their voice and empower themselves as they explore their role as a professional woman and how to integrate that with their own mental health and life goals.
+In addition to owning my own therapy office in Kalamazoo, I own a coaching business that includes supporting other professionals find their voice and empower themselves as they explore their own mental health and life goals.

 Being a successful professional woman is not about being more like a man.
 Women are caught in a catch-22 because, if they act “more like a man”, they tend to be liked less.
 Counseling professional woman is about helping you find your voice and your own empowerment so that you can be more yourself.
 Are you naturally nurturing and don’t want to push that aside simply because others may see you as a “pushover”?
 Great!
 I can help you find the balance between being assertive and relational but also doing what you need to do as a professional and not apologizing for doing your job well.
 Do you tend to over-compensate past discrimination by being gruff?
 Okay.
 Let’s help you find that line where you can use your strength of confidence but also “play the game” enough to get done what you need to get done in your position.
 Mix opposites.
 Experiment.
 Give yourself permission to break molds or expectations.
 As a woman, given the catch-22, you’ll likely never be able to meet them all anyway.